AdrianBonpin/ranquake-discod-bot/README.md

   tremor-watch
 ```

-For more details, see [DOCKER.md](./DOCKER.md).
+For more details, see [DOCKER.md](./docs/DOCKER.md).

 ## 📝 How It Works

 1. **Polling**: The bot checks PHIVOLCS/USGS at configurable intervals (default: 5 minutes) for new earthquake data
-2. **Tracking**: Each earthquake is tracked in a local SQLite database to prevent duplicate alerts
+2. **Tracking**: Each earthquake is tracked in a local JSON database to prevent duplicate alerts
 3. **Validation**: User permissions and channel configurations are validated before processing
 4. **Alerting**: When a new earthquake is detected, the bot sends a rich embed to all configured server channels
 5. **Rate Limiting**: Commands have cooldowns to prevent spam and API abuse